fbpx

 If I have experience as an editor, is this course right for me?

 If you have experience as an editor but want to dive in to the finer points of copyediting, this course will give you the information you need to do so.
-Through the graded feedback, class discussion, and forum, you’ll have a much better sense at the end of the course whether you’re ready to take on editing projects with indie authors or publishers.
+Through the class discussion, forum, and graded feedback using our Copyediting Evaluation Rubric you’ll have a much better sense at the end of the course whether you’re ready to take on editing projects with indie authors or publishers.

 What does the course cost?